alexturco7/cse15l-lab-reports/lab1.md

 * Step 2 : Find your course-specific username

-Visit the link [Link](https://sdacs.ucsd.edu/~icc/index.php) to find your course-specific username.
+Visit the [link](https://sdacs.ucsd.edu/~icc/index.php) to find your course-specific username.
 When prompted, enter in your UCSD username and PID.
 Then, locate your username beginning with cs15l.
 ![Image](ss2.png)